graphic

 Misconnections

-If your plumbing is not properly connected, dirty water could flow into your local stream or river.
+If your plumbing is not properly connected, dirty water from showers, baths, toilets, washing machines and dishwashers could flow into your local stream or river.
 This is called a misconnection.
-Misconnections can cause water pollution and happen when houses are built, when they are extended or when new appliances are plumbed in.
+Misconnections can cause water pollution and can happen when water-using appliances are not plumbed in correctly to the right pipe.
+This may occur when new houses are built, or when they are extended or when a new appliance is installed in any house.

-The Mersey Rivers Trust engage with the public to raise awareness of the impacts of misconnections on rivers, people and wildlife.
-We have created a misconnections leaflet to hand out at events for people to take home and check their own plumbing.
+Mersey Rivers Trust engages with the public to raise awareness of the impacts of misconnections on rivers, people and wildlife.
+We have created a misconnections leaflet explaining how the public can check their plumbing connections.

 Call of Nature

-Call of Nature is the campaign to prevent pollution in our rivers and watercourses caused by poorly maintained off mains sewage systems.
+Call of Nature is the campaign to prevent pollution in our rivers and watercourses caused by poorly maintained septic tanks and small package sewage treatment systems.

-It may not be glamorous, but if we don’t look after our septic tanks, cesspits and package sewage treatment plants, they’ll start to fail.
-This means they’ll start to smell, spread disease to humans and animals, pollute our local rivers and seas.
+It may not be glamorous, but if septic tanks, cesspits and package sewage treatment systems are not looked after, they’ll start to fail.
+This means they’ll start to smell, spread disease to humans and animals, and pollute our local rivers and seas.

 Misconnections